leaterhuerne/womenFilmPioneers/README.md

 This project represents the source code of the bachelor thesises of Lea Terhürne and Patrick Fock from the [Departement of Computer Science](https://www.uni-marburg.de/en/fb12) an the Philipps University Marburg.
 The goal is to visualize data about women in the german film industry from it'beginnings to the middle of the 20th century.

 ## Thesis Overview
-### "Visualisierung historischer Filmdaten mit Fokus auf Frauen mithilfe von SvelteKit" by Lea Terhürne
+### "Webbasierte Datenvisualisierung von Frauen in der frühen Filmgeschichte" by Lea Terhürne

 ### "Datenvisualisierung von Frauen in der Filmgeschichte mit SvelteKit" by Patrick Fock